-- file path(string): The absolute path to the file which the input should read. - ticker_interval (unit): How often, in seconds to input should read the contents of the file.
+- file_path(string): The absolute path to the file which the input should read. - ticker_interval (unit): How often, in seconds to input should read the contents of the file. - decoder (string): The name of the decoder used to process the payload of the input.